hubtype/botonic/doc-botonic/docs/supported-platforms.md

 - Follow the integration steps as displayed.

-**Limitation**: in your Twitter App, you can only have a unique webhook per environment.
-So it's important to check this option when you want to integrate your bot into your Twitter App.
+**Limitation**: You can only have a unique webhook per environment.
+So it's important to check this option when you want to integrate your bot in your Twitter App.

 <details>
 <summary>Example</summary>